aadarshpp/POKERX/README.md

 - **Interactive Poker Game**: A fully functional Texas Hold'em poker game with computer-controlled opponents.
 - **Move Prediction**: The game includes automated decision-making for the opponents based on game probabilities.
 - **Custom UI**: Built using `customtkinter` for a visually appealing and intuitive interface.
+- **Learning Section**: A dedicated section to help you learn poker strategies.
 - **Cheat Section**: A section for testing and using cheats to modify game parameters.

-- **Learning Section**: A dedicated section to help you learn poker strategies.
+# How to play

+When you start POKERX, you will be presented with the following options on the main screen:

+1. **Play**: Start a new poker game against computer-controlled opponents.
+The game proceeds with a series of hands, where you and the opponents will receive cards, make decisions (bet, fold, raise, etc.), and the game will determine the winner based on the best poker hand.

+2. **Learn**: Access the Learning Section, where you can view tutorials on how to play Texas Hold'em poker, including hand rankings, betting strategies, and basic gameplay.
+This section helps both beginners and experienced players improve their skills.

+3. **Cheat**: Use the Cheat Section to modify certain game parameters for testing purposes.
+You can experiment with different deck compositions, probabilities, or AI decision-making to observe how the game reacts in different scenarios.

+4. **Exit**: Close the game.

 ## Requirements